Dwight K. Schrute, (Acting) Manager: Reviews

 "Dwight K. Schrute, (Acting) Manager" received positive reviews from critics.
 IGN reviewer Cindy White commented: "This episode proved that the show can be funny without him (Steve Carell)".
 She also praised Rainn Wilson and John Krasinski's performance in the episode calling it "one of my favorite dynamics on the show".
 However, she criticized the Andy-Gabe-Erin love triangle storyline, commenting: "It's only been made worse by the way they've turned Gabe from meek, bumbling burocrat [sic] into unhinged stalker guy."
 She ultimately gave the episode an 8.0/10.
 Alan Sepinwall of HitFix called the episode "fun" and a "drastic improvement from 'The Inner Circle'".
 He mainly praised the return of "The Dwight/Jim dynamic", writing that he "briefly rethought the idea of Dwight as long-term boss", and went on to praise the writers for featuring Dwight as manager for only one episode.
 He ultimately concluded that "the first real impression of the show after Michael was a strong one."
 TV Squad writer Joel Keller was very positive towards the episode commenting that "The story also gave me faith that Lieberstein and company might actually do a credible job of exploring the other folks in the office now that the show's dominant force, Michael, is gone".

 The A.V.
 Club's Myles McNutt stated that "'Dwight K. Schrute, (Acting) Manager' demonstrated that the show is perfectly capable of being funny without Carell", but criticized the episode for not featuring more "subtle" humor.
 He ultimately gave the episode a B. Sam Morgan of Hollywood.com called the episode "fairly decent episode" commenting that the concept of the episode was similar to the 10th episode of the seventh season, "China".
 He also positively commented on Ellie Kemper's performance, writing that "She came into this series as a sketch actor but for the first time I think she finally started being an 'actor.'"
 Several commentators praised the scene featuring Dwight massaging Kevin's back.
 "Dwight K. Schrute, (Acting) Manager" was voted the fourth highest-rated episode out of 24 from the seventh season, according to an episode poll at the fansite OfficeTally; the episode was rated 8.81 out of 10.
-In another poll, the episode was voted the second-highest-rated out of 24 from the seventh season, according to an "Survivor" episode poll at the fansite OfficeTally.
+In another poll, the episode was voted the second-highest-rated out of 24 from the seventh season, according to a "Survivor" episode poll at the fansite OfficeTally.